 So actually, thinking about how and why Japanese approaches to science might need to change is hardly new for him.

-"The level of science in Japan is very high, especially in areas like material science, physics, mathematics, robotics and information science," he said.
+"The level of science in Japan is very high, especially in areas like material science, physics, and mathematics," he said.

 "Since 100 years ago, the Japanese education system has been pretty good and has made space for researchers to concentrate in their own field.
 The idea was always to go deeper and deeper into things; narrow but deep."